Beyond Linearity and Time-Homogeneity: Relational Hyper Event Models with Time-Varying Non-Linear Effects: Dynamic Hypernetwork Modeling

 There are several options for the choice of spline basis functions in Equations~\eqref{eq_time_varying_effect}, \eqref{eq_non_linear_effect}, and \eqref{eq_tvnle}.
-In this paper, we focus on \textit{thin plate regression splines} (TPRS), which are the default choice in the \texttt{mgcv} package in \texttt{R} \citep{wood2017generalized}.
+In this paper, we focus on \textit{thin plate regression splines} (TPRS) {and tensor product smooths, both implemented} in the \texttt{mgcv} package in \texttt{R} \citep{wood2017generalized}.
 While a comprehensive comparison of alternative spline types is beyond the scope of this work, we refer interested readers to \citet{wood2017generalized} for a detailed discussion.
 Our primary aim is indeed to underline the importance of incorporating flexible effect specifications in the modeling of relational hyperevents.

 \paragraph{Mathematical considerations about the model.} TPRS are constructed by transforming and truncating the basis functions obtained from a \textit{thin plate spline} (TPS) smoothing problem \citep{wood2003thin}.
 Within the TPS bases, two functions span the subspace of completely smooth terms \citep{wood2017generalized}: one is constant over the input variable, and the other is linear, perfectly correlated with the input variable itself.
-When modeling a time-varying effect \(\alpha(t)\), as in Equation~\eqref{eq_time_varying_effect}, these basis functions include a constant term of the form \(\alpha_{l} a_{l}(t) = \alpha_{l} a_{l}\), where \(a_{l}\) is constant in time.
+When modeling a time-varying effect \({\gamma(t)}\), as in Equation~\eqref{eq_time_varying_effect}, these basis functions include a constant term of the form \(\alpha_{l} a_{l}(t) = \alpha_{l} a_{l}\), where \(a_{l}\) is constant in time.
 This term behaves like a time-invariant coefficient, representing the effect the covariate would have under a standard linear assumption.
 In the case of a non-linear effect, as in Equation~\eqref{eq_non_linear_effect}, the contribution \(f^{\text{NLE}}\) is expressed as a linear combination of basis functions of the covariate, \(\beta_{q} b_{q}(x)\).
 When the basis function \(b_{q}(x)\) is linear, the term \(\beta_{q} b_{q}(x) = \beta_{q} b_{q} \cdot x\) corresponds to a linear effect, up to a linear transformation of the covariate itself.
 This structure can also show that both TVE and NLE can be interpreted as restricted versions of TVNLE, defined in Equation~\eqref{eq_tvnle}.
 If only the constant basis terms in time are active, the effect becomes non-linear in the covariate but time-invariant.
 Conversely, if only the linear basis terms in the covariate are retained, the effect becomes time-varying but linear in the covariate.